OSGeo/PROJ/docs/source/operations/operations_computation.rst

-With the above example of two geographic CRS, that have an identified identifier, (:program:`projinfo` internally resolves NAD27 to EPSG:4267 and NAD83 to EPSG:4269) the algorithm will first search in the coordinate operation related tables of the ``proj.db`` if there are records that list direct transformations between the source and the target CRS.
+With the above example of two geographic CRS, that have an identified identifier, (:program:`projinfo` internally resolves NAD27 to EPSG:4267 and NAD83 to EPSG:4269) the algorithm will first search in the coordinate operation related tables of the :file:`proj.db` if there are records that list direct transformations between the source and the target CRS.
 The transformations typically involve :ref:`Helmert <helmert>`-style operations or datum shift based on grids (more esoteric operations are possible).